 - For Volume Replicator replication in a Replicated Data Cluster configuration, a minimum of one static IP address per zone for each application instance running in the cluster. - Configure name resolution for each node. - Verify the availability of DNS Services.
-AD-integrated DNS or BIND 8.2 or higher are supported. - Make sure a reverse lookup zone exists in the DNS.
-Refer to the application documentation for instructions on creating a reverse lookup zone. - DNS scavenging affects virtual servers configured in SFW HA because the Lanman agent uses Dynamic DNS (DDNS) to map virtual names with IP addresses.
+AD-integrated DNS or BIND 8.2 or higher are supported.

+Make sure a reverse lookup zone exists in the DNS.
+Refer to the application documentation for instructions on creating a reverse lookup zone.

+DNS scavenging affects virtual servers configured in SFW HA because the Lanman agent uses Dynamic DNS (DDNS) to map virtual names with IP addresses.
 If you use scavenging, then you must set the DNSRefreshInterval attribute for the Lanman agent.
-This enables the Lanman agent to refresh the resource records on the DNS servers. - See the Cluster Server Bundled Agents Reference Guide. - In an IPv6 environment, the Lanman agent relies on the DNS records to validate the virtual server name on the network.
-If the virtual servers configured in the cluster use IPv6 addresses, you must specify the DNS server IP, either in the network adapter settings or in the Lanman agent's Additional DNSServers attribute. - For a disaster recovery configuration, all sites must reside in the same Active Directory domain. - If Network Basic Input/Output System (NetBIOS) is disabled over the TCP/IP, then you must set the Lanman agent's DNSUpdateRequired attribute to 1 (True). - You must have write permissions for the Active Directory objects corresponding to all the nodes. - If you plan to create a new user account for the VCS Helper service, you must have Domain Administrator privileges or belong to the Account Operators group.
+This enables the Lanman agent to refresh the resource records on the DNS servers.

+See the Cluster Server Bundled Agents Reference Guide.

+- In an IPv6 environment, the Lanman agent relies on the DNS records to validate the virtual server name on the network.
+If the virtual servers configured in the cluster use IPv6 addresses, you must specify the DNS server IP, either in the network adapter settings or in the Lanman agent's AdditionalDNSServers attribute. - For a disaster recovery configuration, all sites must reside in the same Active Directory domain. - If Network Basic Input/Output System (NetBIOS) is disabled over the TCP/IP, then you must set the Lanman agent's DNSUpdateRequired attribute to 1 (True). - You must have write permissions for the Active Directory objects corresponding to all the nodes. - If you plan to create a new user account for the VCS Helper service, you must have Domain Administrator privileges or belong to the Account Operators group.
 If you plan to use an existing user account context for the VCS Helper service, you must know the password for the user account. - If User Access Control (UAC) is enabled on Windows systems, then you cannot log on to VEA GUI with an account that is not a member of the Administrators group, such as a guest user.
 This happens because such user does not have the "Write" permission for the "Veritas" folder in the installation directory (typically, C:\Program Files\Veritas).
 As a workaround, an OS administrator user can set "Write" permission for the guest user using the Security tab of the "Veritas" folder's properties. - For a Replicated Data Cluster, install only in a single domain.

 - Configure Microsoft Exchange Server and Microsoft SQL Server on separate failover nodes within a cluster. - Route each private NIC through a separate hub or switch to avoid single points of failure. - NIC teaming is not supported for the VCS private network. - Verify that your DNS server is configured for secure dynamic updates.
 For the Forward and Reverse Lookup Zones, set the Dynamic updates option to "Secure only".
 (DNS > Zone Properties > General tab) - This is applicable for a Replicated Data Cluster configuration.
 This is applicable for a Replicated Data Cluster configuration.
 You can configure single node clusters as the primary and secondary zones.
 However, if using a shared storage configuration, you must create the disk groups as clustered disk groups.
-If you cannot create a clustered disk group due to the unavailability of - To configure a RDC cluster, you need to create virtual IP addresses for the following:
+If you cannot create a clustered disk group due to the unavailability of disks on a shared bus, use the vxclus UseSystemBus ON command. - To configure a RDC cluster, you need to create virtual IP addresses for the following: - Application virtual server; this IP address should be the same on all nodes at the primary and secondary zones - Replication IP address for the primary zone - Replication IP address for the secondary zone